-Pursuant to an amended and restated Employment Agreement with Ms. Skonieczny dated January 2, 2013, Ms. Skonieczny was named Chief Operating Officer and is entitled to receive (i) an annual salary of \$250,000, an annual cash bonus award of up to \$125,000, with the opportunity to increase the annual bonus up to \$250,000 at the Company's discretion; (ii) options for 110,000 shares of the Company's Common Stock pursuant to the 2007 Equity Plan, of which one-third of such options shall vest on each of the next three anniversaries of the grant date, provided she remains employed on such dates and such options will immediately vest in the event she is terminated within six months of a change in control and; (iii) customary employee benefits available to all full-time employees of the Company.
+Pursuant to an amended and restated Employment Agreement with Ms. Skonieczny dated January 2, 2013, Ms. Skonieczny was named Chief Operating Officer and is entitled to receive: (i) an annual salary of \$250,000, an annual cash bonus award of up to \$125,000, with the opportunity to increase the annual bonus up to \$250,000 at the Company's discretion; (ii) options for 110,000 shares of the Company's Common Stock pursuant to the 2007 Equity Plan, of which one-third of such options shall vest on each of the next three anniversaries of the grant date, provided she remains employed on such dates and such options will immediately vest in the event she is terminated within six months of a change in control; and (iii) customary employee benefits available to all full-time employees of the Company.
 Upon termination of Ms. Skonieczny's employment by the Company without cause, Ms. Skonieczny shall be entitled to all accrued and unpaid salary, any bonus earned in the previous year, pro-rata vesting of outstanding options and restricted stock, a pro-rata bonus for the then current year, assuming full achievement of performance targets, and one year of base salary paid over one year.
-In the event Ms. Skonieczny will be entitled to receive all accrued and unpaid salary, benefits and other compensation, including any bonus earned in the previous year.
-Skonieczny will be entitled to receive all accrued and unpaid salary, benefits and other compensation, including any bonus earned in the previous year.
-Skonieczny will be entitled to receive all accrued and unpaid salary, benefits and other compensation, including any bonus earned in the previous year.
-Skonieczny will be entitled to receive all accrued and unpaid salary, benefits and other compensation, including any bonus earned in the previous year.
-Skonieczny will be entitled to receive all accrued and unpaid salary, benefits and other compensation, including any bonus earned in the previous year.
-Skonieczny proprietary information, protection of Company intellectual property, an
+In the event Ms. Skonieczny's employment is terminated other than by the Company without cause (as defined in her Employment Agreement), Ms. Skonieczny will be entitled to receive all accrued and unpaid salary, benefits and other compensation, including any bonus earned in the previous year.
+She will also be subject to a two-year non-competition provision and customary confidentiality, non-disparagement, protection of Company proprietary information, protection of Company intellectual property, and indemnification obligations for the duration of her employment and thereafter.